U.S. Border Response

 We continue to see the devastating effects of current U.S. immigration policy.
 Many people attempting to legally seek asylum as they enter the U.S. at our southern border are being treated as criminals and thousands of families have been torn apart.

 How HIAS Is Responding:

 - HIAS opened an office in Mexico and plans are already underway to expand from its current Juarez operation to Monterrey, Tijuana, and Mexicali.
-Just in November, the Juarez office provided 813 people with legal services and information, including legal assistance for asylum in the US and Mexico, legal representation to stay in Mexico, and a Know Your Rights workshop.
+The Juarez office provides people with legal services and information, including legal assistance for asylum in the US and Mexico, legal representation to stay in Mexico, and Know Your Rights workshops.

 - HIAS Border Response Team: We are looking for Spanish-speaking volunteers for an ongoing opportunity to travel to El Paso/Ciudad Juarez for one week (Sunday night through Friday) to fill an urgent need to screen asylum seekers for potential representation.
 You do not have to be an attorney or have prior experience, as HIAS will provide training.
 We are also looking for remote volunteers to translate documents for asylum seekers in Ciudad Juarez.
 Fill out an application form if you would like to participate.

 - Since 2018 HIAS has organized a variety of border delegations to assist asylum seekers.
 There have been human rights delegations and regular delegations of pro bono attorneys have traveled to the border to provide legal services and build on the work being done by the HIAS Border Fellows.